-Byers Woods is a 130 acre park where visitors will find varied habitats and great opportunities to enjoy nature.
-Four main trails traverse the park and the adjacent Ashland County-West Holmes Career Center: Prairie Trail, Woods Trail, Career Loop Trail, and Pine Loop Trail.
-In addition, a Bluebird Trail runs throughout the park.
+Byers Woods is a 130-acre park where visitors will find varied habitats and great opportunities to enjoy nature.
+Four main trails traverse the park and the adjacent Ashland County-West Holmes Career Center.
+In addition, a Bluebird Trail runs through the park.

-The installation of the Byers Woods Audubon Butterfly Garden was completed in 2003.
-The garden includes plant species native to North Central Ohio and serves as an educational tool for nature education in our community.
+The installation of the Audubon Butterfly Garden was completed in 2003 and includes plant species native to North Central Ohio.

 Contact: Tim Leslie (419.289.2626)

 GMAS Beginners’ Bird Walks: These walks are free and open to the public and all birders are welcome.
 Walks occur the 4th Saturday of the month, from 9-11 a.m.
 For more information, contact Tim Leslie at 419.289.2626 or email@example.com.